SineStriker/qsynthesis-revenge/README.md

 ## Intro

-QSynthesis is originally the name of the Qt-based UTAU editor, as a result of continuous iterations, its functionality has been abstracted into a class that can be used by multiple SVS frontend, so I called the library QSynthesis as well.
+QSynthesis is originally the name of the Qt-based UTAU editor, as a result of continuous iterations, its functionality has been abstracted into a library that can be used by multiple SVS frontend, so we called the library QSynthesis Library as well.

 All applications in this toolset are free softwares and aim to provide the community with user-friendly experience.